AsHuToShSiNgH02/ResumeMaker/notes.md

     - npm install react-router-dom
     - set up the sign in router and provider in main.jsx
     - set up the diffrent routes
-    - set up cleak for authentication
+    - set up cleark for authentication
+Header
+    -